 \begin{proof} The cases $d=1$ and $d=3$ are obvious.
 In the case $d=2$, we only need to use the fact that the (left or right) complement of a vertical reflection is a rotation, whereas the complement of a horizontal reflection is a translation (\Cref{lemma:reflections}). \end{proof}

-The classification given by \Cref{lemma:fiber-components} has some similarities with the (rank-three) affine case (\cite[Section 7]{paolini2021proof}).
-In the affine case, components of type (iii) are finite, type (v) does not occur, and overall there is only a finite number of components.
-Here instead, all components are infinite except for the single component of type (i).
+The classification of \Cref{lemma:fiber-components} has some similarities with the (rank-three) affine case (\cite[Section 7]{paolini2021proof}).
+There, components of type (iii) are finite, type (v) does not occur, and overall there are only a finite number of components.
+Here on the other hand, all components are infinite except for the single component of type (i).
 In addition, there are infinitely many components of types (iii) and (v).

 \begin{remark} Even though a reflection can never occur twice in the same minimal factorization of $w$, the sequence $(x_i)_{i \in \Z}$ defining a fiber component can have repetitions.
 For example, if $t$ is the translation of \Cref{fig:five-lines} and $t=r_1r_2$ is its $\prec$-increasing factorization, then $r_2 = \varphi^3(r_1)$.
 Therefore, the fiber component of type (v) containing $[r_1|r_2]$ has a repetition of both $r_1$ and $r_2$. \end{remark}